Google wants you to help build its Fuchsia operating system

 Google today announced that Fuchsia, its open-source operating system is welcoming contributions from the public.
-The company is expanding Fuchsia’s open source model to make it easier for public engagement.
 Specifically, that means opening public mailing lists for project discussions, adding a governance model for how strategic decisions are made, posting a technical roadmap, opening an issue tracker, and outlining a process to become a member to submit patches or a committer with full write access.

 Fuchsia, which first became publicly available on GitHub in August 2016, is long-term project to create a general-purpose operating system (repository history).
 Google rarely talks about Fuchsia — it didn’t bother announcing it, for example.
 As a result, even though the project is being developed in the open, it’s still notable when the company has news to share.